ziweiWWANG/AKF/README.md

 ### Notes
 1. Make sure your event and image timestamps are well aligned.
 2. As a nature of the filtering methods, the quality of the reconstruction results is relevant to the quality of event camera datasets.
 Datasets with obvious noise recorded by hybrid event-frame cameras or lower resolution/sensitivity cameras such as [`DAVIS 240`](https://inivation.com/wp-content/uploads/2019/08/DAVIS240.pdf) might lead to unsatisfied results in high temporal resolution video reconstruction.
 The method requires a short time to adapt and converge to the optimal Kalman filter parameters for each dataset.
-3. Should you have any questions or suggestions regarding this code and the corresponding results, please don't hesitate to get in touch with ziwei.wang1@anu.edu.au
+3. For academic use only.
+Should you have any questions or suggestions regarding this code and the corresponding results, please don't hesitate to get in touch with ziwei.wang1@anu.edu.au